rollkit/docs/docs/intro.md

 ### 2. Compatible with multiple VMs

-Rollmint sovereign rollups can plug in any Virtual Machine (VM) compatible with the ABCI interface.
+Rollkit sovereign rollups can plug in any Virtual Machine (VM) compatible with the ABCI interface.

 ### 3. Develop with modular software

-Rollmint is built for developers to easily modify or replace components of the rollup, unlocking a more flexible development process.
+Rollkit is built for developers to easily modify or replace components of the rollup, unlocking a more flexible development process.

 ## Use Cases